divelab/AIRS/OpenDFT/QHBench/QH9/README.md

 ## Dataset Usage
 We provide the datasets as commonly used PyG datasets.
 Here are simple examples to load our datasets with a few lines of code.
 Prior to that, you can download the `datasets` folder, which includes the raw data files `QH9Stable.db` and `QH9Dynamic.db`, via [this Google Drive link](https://drive.google.com/drive/folders/13pPgBh3XvN2FCpowfnA8TT4VJ0OTceNM?usp=sharing) and [OneDrive Link](https://tamucs-my.sharepoint.com/:f:/g/personal/haiyang_tamu_edu/Ev4XIVcumhVFtaI8lUkIHXABHkKnKgWSJ5LYZOo67UKO0g?e=tsXkT1).
+Meanwhile, we provide the zip files of the datasets in this [google drive link](https://drive.google.com/drive/u/0/folders/1LXTC8uaOQzmb76FsuGfwSocAbK5Hshfj).

 ```python
 from torch_geometric.loader import DataLoader